neilpa/remux/README.md

 # remux

-A command line regex multiplexer for filtering and streaming data to multiple targets.
+A command line regex multiplexer for filtering and streaming lines to multiple targets.

 ## Usage